1. Can I build an ADU on my property?

 4. Can I finance an ADU?

 Financing can be the hardest part of the process.
 That’s because the majority of traditional lenders don’t offer loans to construct ADUs.
 The few that do generally write loans only for work done by professional contractors, some of those loans tend to carry higher interest rates and require mortgage insurance.
+Bella Builders has working relationships with independent lenders that can loan for a new ADU.

 Many people put together a patchwork of sources to pay for it.
 Those include refinancing to tap into home equity, selling investments, borrowing from friends and family and putting some of the cost on credit cards.</p>